tfkfan/asyncapi-generator/README.md

 - [ ] **CLI Tool:** Publish the already made CLI module to package managers like brew and dnf.
 - [ ] **Documentation:** Complete documentation with examples and guides.
 - [ ] **Additional Generators:** Expand support for more programming languages and frameworks, i.e., Quarkus Kafka.
-- [ ] **Enhanced Schema Support:** Full support for multi-format schemas including Avro and Protobuf.
+- [ ] **Enhanced Schema Support:** Dedicated native schema generation capabilities including Avro and Protobuf.
 - [ ] **Serialization:** Consider using kotlinx-serialization for writing bundled schemas to files.